chainloop-dev/chainloop/app/cli/README.md

 - Artifacts CAS: api.cas.chainloop.dev:443
 - Control Plane API: api.cp.chainloop.dev:443

 If you want to change them to your custom endpoints, you can do that at build time.
-We will use `ldflags` and the following variables: `defaultCasAPI` and `defaultCpAPI`.
+We will use `ldflags` and the following variables: `defaultCASAPI` and `defaultCPAPI`.
 We assume in this example that we have our instance of Chainloop running at the following locations: `api.cas.acme.com:443` and `api.cp.acme.com:443`.

 ```
-go build -ldflags "-X 'github.com/chainloop-dev/chainloop/app/cli/cmd.defaultCasAPI=api.cas.acme.com:443' -X 'github.com/chainloop-dev/chainloop/app/cli/cmd.defaultCpAPI=api.cp.acme.com:443'" app/cli/main.go
+go build -ldflags "-X 'github.com/chainloop-dev/chainloop/app/cli/cmd.defaultCASAPI=api.cas.acme.com:443' -X 'github.com/chainloop-dev/chainloop/app/cli/cmd.defaultCPAPI=api.cp.acme.com:443'" app/cli/main.go
 ```

 ## Contribution guidelines